Round Rock Express: History

 In 2016, Forbes listed the Express as the sixth-most valuable Minor League Baseball team with a value of $40 million.

 On September 20, 2018, the Express announced a 4-year Player Development Contract with the Houston Astros.
 In conjunction with Major League Baseball's reorganization of the minors after the 2020 season, the Astros opted to discontinue their affiliation with Round Rock, leaving them in need of a new major league affiliate.

 The Express later re-affiliated with the Texas Rangers for 2021 and were organized into the Triple-A West.
 Round Rock ended the season tied for second place in the Eastern Division with a 61–58 record.
 No playoffs were held to determine a league champion; instead, the team with the best regular-season record was declared the winner.
 However, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch in which all 30 Triple-A clubs competed for the highest winning percentage.
 Round Rock finished the tournament tied for seventh place with a 6–4 record.
 In 2022, the Triple-A West became known as the Pacific Coast League, the name historically used by the regional circuit prior to the 2021 reorganization.

+Playing under a split-season format in 2023 in which the teams with the best league-wide records at the end of each half qualified for the playoffs, Round Rock won the second-half title at 45–30.
+Overall, the team posted the league's second-best record, 89–60.
+In a single round of playoffs to determine the PCL championship versus the Oklahoma City Dodgers, winners of the first half, the Express were defeated, two games to none.